10 Gluten Free Mistakes I’ve Made

 In my first few weeks of being coeliac, my brother boiled some super noodles and I steamed my veg in a steamer ontop.
 CC nightmare.
 I had absolutely no idea.

 I was buying world food aisle spices and hadn’t even looked at the packet.
-Most are fine, but one particular brand is a “may contain”.
+Most are fine, but just double check.
+I’m pretty sure Aldi/Lidl salt is a may contain… at the moment anyway, they change their ingredients every 5 seconds :(!

 (5) Vegan Ice Cream.